-The Sandbox Education Program is the education arm of the
+The Sandbox Education Program is created as

-connect the industry, educators and students, empowering them to co-create a career-focused learning experience through solving real-life challenges.
+a platform to connect the industry, educators and students, empowering them to co-create a career-focused learning experience through solving real-life challenges.

-Inspired by the sandbox concept in Software Engineering, this award-winning program simulates a professional working environment by bringing in real-world scenarios and wicked problems into the classroom, creating a safe space for students to explore, collaborate and make changes.
+This multi-award-winning program simulates a professional working environment by bringing in real-world scenarios and wicked problems into the classroom, creating a safe space for students to explore, collaborate and make changes.

 The starting point of a Sandbox is the identification of a relevant, challenging task.
 Interested